-CBLs in the Bering Sea (registration Area Q) have evolved from fixed numbers in 1993 to a three Tier approach used in the current fishery.
+CBLs in the Bering Sea (registration Area Q) have evolved from fixed numbers in 1993 to a three tier approach used in the current fishery.

 In 1998, consistent with the Tanner crab rebuilding plan in the Bering Sea, crab bycatch limits were modified.
-The current three Tier approach was established utilizing the bycatch limits established in Amendment 1 of the FMP, 300,000 snow crabs and 260,000 Tanner crabs.
-The three Tiers include (1) Tanner crab spawning biomass above MSST; bycatch limit is set at 260,000 crabs, (2) Tanner crab spawning biomass below MSST; bycatch limit is set at 130,000 crabs, and (3) Tanner crab spawning biomass is below MSST and the commercial fishing season is closed; Tanner crab limit is set at 65,000 crabs.
+The current three tier approach was established utilizing the bycatch limits established in Amendment 1 of the FMP, 300,000 snow crab and 260,000 Tanner crab.
+The three tiers include (1) Tanner crab spawning biomass above MSST; bycatch limit is set at 260,000 crabs, (2) Tanner crab spawning biomass below MSST; bycatch limit is set at 130,000 crabs, and (3) Tanner crab spawning biomass is below MSST and the commercial fishing season is closed; Tanner crab limit is set at 65,000 crabs.

-A similar three Tier approach was taken with the snow crab bycatch caps.
-The three Tiers include (1) snow crab spawning biomass above the MSST; bycatch limit is set at 300,000 crabs, (2) snow crab spawning biomass below MSST; bycatch limit is set at 150,000 crabs, and (3) snow crab spawning biomass below MSST and the commercial fishing season is closed; the snow crab limit is set at 75,000 crabs.
+A similar three tier approach was taken with the snow crab bycatch caps.
+The three tiers include (1) snow crab spawning biomass above the MSST; bycatch limit is set at 300,000 crabs, (2) snow crab spawning biomass below MSST; bycatch limit is set at 150,000 crabs, and (3) snow crab spawning biomass below MSST and the commercial fishing season is closed; the snow crab limit is set at 75,000 crabs.

 Closures based on the fleet reaching crab bycatch limits have decreased over the years since inception of CBLs in 1993, possibly due to decreased crab abundance (Barnhart and Rosenkranz 2003).
 During the 1993/94 season four statewide areas were closed due to crab bycatch.
 Since the 2000/01 season two areas have closed due to crab bycatch (NPFMC 2005).
-However areas are closed in some regions due to inseason monitoring of bycatch rates, particularly in the Bering Sea region.
-A rate of 1 crab/11b scallop meats has been used by ADF&G since 1993 as a conservative measure to protect crab stocks.
-Regions are closed by ADF&G for exceeding this rate.